SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 - Built-in Cloudflare CDN on all plans

-- Daily backups (automatic, not opt-in)
+- Daily backups (automatic, not something you opt into)

 - WordPress auto-updates with smart plugin conflict detection